 African swine fever (ASF) and other foreign animal diseases (FAD) can be transmitted via contaminated feed or feed ingredients imported from countries where these diseases are present.

 Holding feed ingredients in storage prior to feeding can reduce viral survival.
 Time, temperature, the feed ingredient itself, and the properties of the virus all impact survival time.
-All four of these factors are critical but a simple rule is the higher the temperature, the shorter the virus survival time.
+All 4 of these factors are critical but a simple rule is the higher the temperature, the shorter the virus survival time.

 The Canadian Pork Council (CPC) recommends holding feed ingredients at a temperature of 20 degrees Celsius for 20 days or 10 degrees Celsius for 100 days.